Google has taken the lid off of a brand new Android tablet, but it’s not a Nexus.

 Instead, it’s an entirely in-house proposition from Google, which is sure to delight fans of the firm.

 So what does the Pixel C offer on the specs front?
-The headline spec is probably the quad-core Nvidia X1 chip paired with a desktop-class Maxwell GPU, which should proffer respectable gaming performance.

 It also boasts 3GB of RAM, and ships with a choice of aluminium and leather keyboard accessories that connect to the Pixel C via Bluetooth.